Mark Glowinski: Early life

+Glowinski also competed in track & field including shot put, discus and javelin contests.

+College career

+Glowinski first played at Lackawanna College as a starting offensive lineman with the Lackawanna Falcons football team for his freshman and sophomore years beginning in 2010 and ending 2012.
+While at Lackwanna, Glowinski was named a 2011 NJCAA second team All-American.
+Rated a three-star recruiting prospect, Glowinski received offers from West Virginia, Connecticut and Kansas State.

+After his junior redshirt season in 2012, Glowinski joined the field as a right guard with the West Virginia Mountaineers.
+Initially assigned as a tackle, Glowinski played as a starting right guard in all 12 games of the 2013 season.
+After sitting out the 2014 season as a redshirt senior, Glowinski entered the 2015 NFL draft.
+While at West Virginia, Glowinski majored in multidisciplinary studies.

 Professional career

 Seattle Seahawks

-Glowinski was drafted by the Seattle Seahawks in the fourth round, 134th overall, of the 2015 NFL Draft.
+Glowinski was drafted by the Seattle Seahawks in the fourth round, 134th overall, of the 2015 NFL draft.

 In 2016, Glowinski earned the starting left guard spot, starting all 16 games for the Seahawks.

 Glowinski entered the 2017 season as the Seahawks' starting right guard, starting the first two games before losing the starting job to Oday Aboushi.
 The other guard spot was taken by the veteran Luke Joeckel with the primary backup spot taken by rookie Ethan Pocic, moving Glowinski to fourth on the depth chart at guard.
 After an injury to Aboushi, followed by the emergence of the rookie Pocic as a starter opposite Joeckel, Glowinski was waived by the Seahawks on December 16, 2017.

-Indianapolis Colts
+Indianapolis Colts (first stint)

 On December 18, 2017, Glowinski was claimed off waivers by the Indianapolis Colts.

 After beginning the season as a backup, Glowinski was named the starting right guard in Week 6 following a season-ending injury to Matt Slauson.
 He then started nine of the final 11 games.

 On January 29, 2019, Glowinski signed a three-year, $18 million contract extension with the Colts through the 2021 season.

 New York Giants

 On March 17, 2022, Glowinski signed a three-year deal worth $20 million contract with the New York Giants.

+On September 17, 2023, Glowinski was benched after a poor performance against the Dallas Cowboys Week 1 of the 2023 season.
+Marcus McKethan was named the starting right guard for Week 2 against the Arizona Cardinals.

+Glowinski was released by the Giants on March 4, 2024.

+Indianapolis Colts (second stint)

+On November 21, 2024, Glowinski was signed to the Indianapolis Colts practice squad.
+After starting the next three games, he was signed to the active roster on December 24.

+Personal life

+On July 16, 2022, Glowinski coached his first High School Football Camp at the King's College Athletic Complex in Wilkes-Barre.

+Outside of football, Glowinski enjoys competitive bowling.